huggingface/coreml-examples/README.md

 # CoreML Examples

 This repository contains a collection of CoreML demo apps, with optimized models for the Apple Neural Engine™️.
+It also hosts tutorials and other resources you can use in your own projects.

+## Demo Apps

 ||||
 | ------------- | ------------- |  ------------- |